jkazimzade21/baku-reserve-mvp/README.md

   and `RATE_LIMIT_WINDOW_SECONDS` in `.env` (defaults are 300 requests per minute) or set `RATE_LIMIT_ENABLED=false` if you need to disable it for isolated testing.

-### Routing & ETA

-- Live ETA, GPS/location sharing, and external routing providers have been removed.
-  The Prep Notify flow now operates without any map integrations.

 ### Mobile (Expo / React Native)

 ```bash